-New York Credit Card Fraud Charges Attorney
+Credit Card Fraud Attorney in Westchester County, New York

 Credit card fraud can entail a number of different criminal charges, depending on the circumstances of the fraud.
 These crimes range from misdemeanors to severe felonies.
 If you have been charged with a crime related to credit card fraud, you should take the time to learn all you can about the possible penalties you could be facing.

-At the milder end of the spectrum, credit card fraud can mean Theft of Services or Unlawful Use of Credit Card, Debit Card or Public Benefit Card.
+At the milder end of the spectrum, credit card fraud can mean Theft of Services or Unlawful Use of Credit Card, Debit Card, or Public Benefit Card.
 Theft of services is a class A misdemeanor, and it includes cases where you buy or attempt to buy a product or service with a credit card you know to be stolen.
 Unlawful use of a credit card is also a class A misdemeanor.
-It occurs when you use a credit card that you know to be revoked or cancelled.
+It occurs when you use a credit card that you know to be revoked or canceled.

 Both of the above offenses are class A misdemeanors, punishable by up to one year in jail.
 These are serious crimes, but not as serious as the crimes that are described in the next two sections.